ci-bonfire/Sprint/myth/_docs_src/general/themes.md

 Themes are simply a collection of layout views and their assets that are used to determine the overall look of a page.
 They are the wrappers around your [Views](general/views).

 ### Theme Locations
-Themes are stored in the same root folder as the rest of the project, alongside the `system` and `application` folders.
-All themes are expected to live there.
+Themes are typically stored in the same root folder as the rest of the project, alongside the `system` and `application` folders.
 Each theme is required to have an entry in the `config/application.php` configuration file.

 	$config['theme.paths'] = [
     	'admin' => APPPATH .'../themes/admin',